Photo: Willem de Kooning in his studio, 831 Broadway, New York, 1962 © Dan Budnik, All Rights Reserved

 93

-The Hirshhorn Museum and Sculpture Garden, Smithsonian Institution in Washington, D.C., organizes a major retrospective of de Kooning’s work that later travels to Barcelona, Atlanta, and Boston.
+The Hirshhorn Museum and Sculpture Garden, Smithsonian Institution, in Washington, D.C., organizes a major retrospective of de Kooning’s work, which then travels to Barcelona, Spain; Atlanta, USA; and Boston, USA.

 94

-The National Gallery of Art in Washington, D.C., mounts an exhibition of de Kooning’s work that later travels to the Metropolitan Museum of Art in New York and the Tate Gallery in London.
+The National Gallery of Art in Washington, D.C., stages an exhibition of de Kooning’s work that then travels to the Metropolitan Museum of Art in New York and the Tate Gallery in London.

 95

-The San Francisco Museum of Modern Art holds a retrospective of de Kooning’s paintings from the 1980s that later travels to Minneapolis, Bonn, Rotterdam, and New York.
+The San Francisco Museum of Modern Art (SFMOMA, San Francisco, USA) holds a retrospective of de Kooning’s paintings from the 1980s.
+It then travels to Minneapolis, USA; Bonn, Germany; Rotterdam, Netherlands; and New York.

 97